2019 Market Rules and Regulations

 A producer is defined as the person who grows or makes the product.
 This may include the producer’s immediate family, partners, employees or a local cooperative.
 No more than three (3) producers may be represented in one space and only if all the producers’ farm certificates are displayed and the products are clearly marked as to their origin.
 Any false representation of product will be grounds for expulsion from the market.
 The producer’s name must be clearly displayed in each booth.

 All produce and protein sold must be locally grown.
-Locally grown means that the product must have been grown/raised within a 150-mile radius of Davidson County, TN or within the State of Tennessee.
+Locally grown means that the product must have been grown/raised within a 150-mile radius of Davidson County, TN or within the States of Tennessee, Kentucky, Mississippi, Alabama, or Georgia.
 Allegations of sidestepping this regulation will be vigorously investigated and may result in expulsion from the market.

 The sale of live animals is not allowed in the market.